Civic Tokens

 | Setup | Click connect → browser opens → authorize | Generate token → copy to service |

-| Token management | Automatic refresh | Manual generation every 30 days |
+| Token management | Automatic refresh | Manual generation (configurable up to 30 days) |

 | Use cases | Claude Desktop, VS Code, Cursor | OpenAI Agent Builder, n8n, custom apps |